jumpinjackie/forge-e33-mod/design/MULTICOLOR.md

 ```
 when One Falls
-3W
+4W
 Sorcery
-Return to the battlefield, all Expeditioners that were put there from the battlefield this turn.
+Return all Expeditioner permanent cards from your graveyard to the battlefield.

 We Continue
 4U